-On August 15, 2017, we entered into an asset purchase agreement (the "Asset Purchase Agreement") with National Planning Holdings, Inc. ("NPH"), and its four broker-dealer subsidiaries (collectively with NPH, the "NPH Sellers") to acquire certain assets and rights of the NPH Sellers, including business relationships with financial advisors who became affiliated with LPL Financial (the "NPH Acquisition").
+On August 15, 2017, LPL Financial entered into an asset purchase agreement (the "Asset Purchase Agreement") with National Planning Holdings, Inc. ("NPH"), and its four broker-dealer subsidiaries (collectively with NPH, the "NPH Sellers") to acquire certain assets and rights of the NPH Sellers, including business relationships with financial advisors who became affiliated with LPL Financial (the "NPH Acquisition").
 We paid \$325 million to the NPH Sellers at closing, which occurred on August 15, 2017, and agreed to a potential contingent payment of up to \$122.8 million.
 The conversion period under the Asset Purchase Agreement concluded in the first quarter of 2018, and no resulting contingent payment was due to the NPH Sellers.
-We incurred increased costs related to this transaction, including compensation and benefits expense related to additional staffing, as well as contingent labor costs, needed to support the onboarding of NPH advisors and their clients to our systems, and fees for account closure and transfers that we agreed to pay on behalf of NPH advisors under the Asset Purchase Agreement.
-Although these onboarding costs have been largely completed as of June 30, 2018, we expect to continue to incur increased costs related to providing ongoing support to the increased numbers of advisors, clients, and total assets served on our platform, as well as financial assistance costs for advisors joining LPL Financial.
+We incurred increased costs related to this transaction, including compensation and benefits expense related to the additional staffing, as well as contingent labor costs, needed to support the onboarding of NPH advisors and their clients to our systems, and fees for account closure and transfers that we agreed to pay on behalf of NPH advisors under the Asset Purchase Agreement.
+Although these onboarding costs were substantially complete prior to the third quarter of 2018, we expect to continue to incur increased costs related to providing ongoing support to the increased numbers of advisors, clients, and total assets served on our platform, as well as financial assistance costs for advisors that joined LPL Financial.
 See Note 4 Acquisitions, within the notes to the unaudited condensed consolidated financial statements for further detail.
-There have been no other material acquisitions, integrations, or divestitures during the six months ended June 30, 2018 or June 30, 2017.